-Red Bull's Max Verstappen is the Formula 1 2022 World Champion
+Red Bull's Max Verstappen is the Formula 1 2022 world champion

-After a delayed restart due to frustrating weather conditions, Red Bull driver Max Verstappen is officially declared the 2022 Formula 1 World Champion after a devastating five-second time penalty for Ferrari’s Charles Leclerc from driving off track under pressure from Singapore Grand Prix winner Sergio Perez.
+Following a delayed restart due to frustrating weather conditions, Red Bull driver Max Verstappen has been officially declared the 2022 F1 World Champion after a devastating five-second time penalty for Ferrari’s Charles Leclerc from driving off track under pressure from Singapore Grand Prix winner Sergio Perez.

-Max Verstappen was declared F1 world champion on Sunday, 9 October 2022, after winning a dramatic rain-shortened Japanese Grand Prix.
+Max Verstappen was declared Formula One world champion on Sunday, October 9 2022, after winning a dramatic rain-shortened Japanese Grand Prix.

 How Max Verstappen won the Formula 1 2022 championship